asifkabani/bootcamp-training/html.md

 ```html
 <body>
 ```
-Elements start with an opening and end with a closing tag and has content in between.
+Elements are individual HTML components that start with an opening and end with a closing tag and has content in between.
 Example of 'div' element below:
 ```html
 <div>Some content</div>
 ```